Graduate Degree Information

 A project is a significant piece of non-written work in either a fine or applied art or a professional field.
 Projects should provide evidence of originality, independent thinking, and appropriate form and organization.
 Students are required to describe their project in a written abstract that addresses the project's significance, objectives, methodology, and conclusions.
 In some cases, the student may be required to present an oral defense.

 Specific criteria for a Project (numbered 6899) are the same as those for a Departmental Thesis with a few exceptions.

 - An "RP" grade in a project course will become an "F" (no "NC" option) after one year if your project is not completed.

-- While your project need not be considered a research resource, it should be of a caliber to constitute a valid terminal activity in a master's degree program and will be permitted only when a thesis is not appropriate.
+- While the project need not be considered a research resource, it should be of a caliber to constitute a valid terminal activity in a master's degree program and will be permitted only when a thesis is not appropriate.

 It is an integral part of the teaching responsibility of the faculty to provide careful evaluation and timely assignment of an appropriate grade to each enrolled student.
 There is a presumption that grades assigned are correct.
 It is the responsibility of anyone appealing an assigned grade to demonstrate otherwise.
 In the absence of compelling reasons, such as instructor or clerical error, prejudice, or capriciousness, the grade determined by the instructor of record will be considered final.

 For purposes of correcting an error, an instructor may change a grade with approval of his/her department chair and college dean.
 No grade may be changed once a student's graduation has been recorded.
 The administrative symbol for withdrawal cannot be assigned by a faculty member.
 See "What changes can students make in their enrollment status?" in the Registration chapter for a description of withdrawal policies and procedures.

 The grading symbols used for graduate courses are as follows: